nicho810/XIAO-PowerBread/README.md

 ## Key Features

 1. **Real-Time Monitoring**: View essential power metrics at a glance—no multimeter needed.
 The built-in display shows real-time voltage, current, and power data.
-2. **High-Current Output**: Deliver up to 1.5A of stable 3.3V power, ideal for most breadboard-based electronics projects.
+2. **High-Current Output**: Deliver up to 1.5A of 3.3V power, ideal for most breadboard-based electronics projects.
 3. **Built-in LCD Display**: Stay informed with real-time feedback—critical power data is displayed clearly on the integrated LCD.
 4. **Plug-and-Play Design**: Compatible with standard breadboards, simply plug in, power up, and start prototyping without extra setup.
 5. **Open-Source and RP2040 Powered**: Powered by the RP2040, this open-source design provides flexibility for future extensions like USB-serial communication and PWM control.